When: December 6, 2025 @ 12:00 am

 Summer Picnic and Swimming: Saturday, August 23rd in Lake Santeelah

-Autumn Leaf Garland Workshop: Saturday, October 18th near Franklin
+Parkway Cruise: Saturday, October 18th near Cherokee

 Meet your leaders